 2. File an insurance claim — Most comprehensive auto insurance policies cover hail damage.
 File promptly to avoid delays.

-3. Get a professional assessment — Contact a PDR specialist for a detailed estimate.
-Photo-based estimates are quick and accurate.
+3. Get a professional assessment — Contact a PDR specialist for a detailed estimate based on an actual inspection.

 4. Avoid body shops that want to repaint — If your paint is intact, PDR preserves the factory finish and your vehicle’s value.